deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 It is highly not recommended to disable automatic updates!
 It will block updates to patch releases that may contain critical vulnerabilities and bugs fixes.
 {% endalert %}

-### How to apply an update bypassing update windows?
+### How do I apply an update without having to wait for the update window?

-To apply an update immediately, regardless update windows, set the `release.deckhouse.io/apply-now : "true"` annotation on the [DeckhouseRelease](modules/002-deckhouse/cr.html#deckhouserelease) resource.
+To apply an update immediately without having to wait for the update window, set the `release.deckhouse.io/apply-now : "true"` annotation on the [DeckhouseRelease](modules/002-deckhouse/cr.html#deckhouserelease) resource.

-An example of the  command to set the annotation of skipping update windows for version `v1.56.2`:
+An example of a command to set the annotation to skip the update windows for version `v1.56.2`:

 ```shell
 kubectl annotate deckhousereleases v1.56.2 release.deckhouse.io/apply-now="true"
 ```

-An example of a resource with the annotation of skipping update windows:
+An example of a resource with the update window skipping annotation in place:

 ```yaml
 apiVersion: deckhouse.io/v1alpha1